Starbucks’ Pumpkin Spice Latte turns 20, slated to return Thursday

 Other chains will also offer pumpkin-spiced flavored drinks and beverages for the upcoming fall season.

-7-Eleven rolled out its seasonal fall offering on Aug.1 and Krispy Kreme announced that it will be pumpkin spice treats for humans and dogs.
+7-Eleven rolled out its seasonal fall offering on August 1 and Krispy Kreme announced that it will be pumpkin spice treats for humans and dogs.